Easy Crochet Granny Triangle Shawl

 Ooh, pretty sleeves!!
 I have no words for the Anemone pullover by Marie Walling.
 It’s just so pretty.

 I have chosen this Marie Wallin design as my last picture to share with you, as Marie is a prolific knitwear designer.
-In amongst her catalogue is a collection of knit and crochet combo patterns.
+Amongst her catalogue is a collection of knit and crochet combo patterns.
 Anemone is one of my favourites, but there are several that cover all seasons.
 This one is beautiful and summery, but Marie has also designed a winter collection too.

 Want More Knit & Crochet Combo Patterns?